pikender/souploaf.github.io/resume.md

 *Feb 2020 till Date / Elixir*

-*Team Lead, Developer, Code Reviewer / Elixir*
+*Application Architect, Team Lead, Developer, Code Reviewer / Elixir*

+- Write Technical Design Document for components and features
-- worked on solution design of seamless data integration to products from the centralised data store
+- Worked on solution design of seamless data integration to products from the centralised data store
   - solution is built keeping in mind scalability, performance, easy debugging and accurate reporting
   - data is pulled, verified, transformed, ingested and made available to products in sub seconds
+- Developed a micro-service used to work as off the process execution extension to handle performance concerns
 - Elixir/Ecto are shining with their sub-sec performance and latencies resulting in a very low latency solution